microsoft/BuildTourHack/stories/2/213_AddUwp.md

 ![Microsoft.Knowzy.Helpers](images/213-microsoft-knowzy-helpers.png)

-We see that there is a project called Microsoft.Knowzy.Common that already contains a set of helper classes for Files and JSON.
+We see that there is a project called Microsoft.Knowzy.Common.
 This project is referenced by the other projects in this solution, so if we add our
 UWP helpers here, all of the other projects will be able to use that code.

 There already exists a NuGet package called DesktopBridge.Helpers that contains code to detect if an app is running as a UWP Desktop Bridge App.
 Let's add this NuGet package to our Microsoft.Knowzy.Common project.